syncfusion-content/wpf-docs/wpf/SfDataGrid/Localization.md

 ## Localize when the resource file present in different assembly or different namespace?

 By default, SfDataGrid try to read the resource file from executing assembly and its default namespace by using [Assembly.GetExecuteAssembly](https://msdn.microsoft.com/en-us/library/system.reflection.assembly.getexecutingassembly.aspx) method.
-When the resource file is located at different assembly or namespace, then you can let SfDataGrid know by using[GridResourceWrapper.SetResources](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridResourceWrapper~SetResources.html) method.
+When the resource file is located at different assembly or namespace, then you can let SfDataGrid know by using [GridResourceWrapper.SetResources](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridResourceWrapper~SetResources.html) method.

 {% tabs %}
 {% highlight c# %}